 If you give your baby formula, studies show that your baby is at greater risk of obesity—and that risk is related to the amount of formula he receives.
 The more formula, the higher the risk—and vice versa.
-Researchers haven’t figured out exactly why this is the case; some theorize that bottle-feeding encourages overfeeding, while others suggest that specific components in the mother’s milk help regulate the baby’s appetite.
+Researchers haven't figured out exactly why this is the case; some theorize that bottle-feeding encourages overfeeding, while others suggest it is because formula doesn't have the specific factors in the mother's milk that help to regulate the baby's appetite.
 Most experts agree that risk is affected by a combination of these factors.

 According to the Centers for Disease Control and Prevention (CDC), studies show that breastfeeding reduces the risk of a child becoming overweight.
 Children who breastfed (any amount) for nine months had a 30 percent reduced risk compared to those who exclusively formula-fed.

 Exclusive breastfeeding seems to offer greater protection than a combination of breastfeeding and formula-feeding.
 A study of Canadian schoolchildren found that both those who were formula-fed and those who received a combination of formula and breast milk were at higher risk of overweight and obesity than those who received only breast milk.

 This protection from the risk of becoming overweight doesn’t stop in childhood.
 Although long-term studies are limited, the CDC concludes that the protection breastfeeding offers against one’s risk of becoming overweight extends into adolescence and even into adulthood.
 A study of data from the Western Australian Pregnancy Cohort, covering infancy to age 20, found that breastfeeding until 6 months of age protected against increased risks of obesity in childhood, adolescence, and young adulthood.

 Tips for reducing your baby's risk of obesity